tspspi/rawsockscpitools/README.md

 using SCPI.
 These tools only support a small subset of SCPI and the device commands - and do not provide any device family abstraction or device abstraction layer like libscpi.
-These tools have been developed to play around with SCPI, test how commands work and solve some specific scriptable problems.
+These tools have been written as a quick hack to play around with SCPI, test how commands work and solve some specific scriptable problems.

 # License